Skip to content

 Strengths

-What I love about Amy is that she seems like a real person—a bestie—that you can sit down with, drink wine, and talk some shit without judgement.
+What I love about Amy is that she seems like a genuine person—a bestie—that you can sit down with, drink wine, and talk some shit without judgment.
 And that comes through with Haunted Road.
 I like spending the 40 minutes listening to her spin a yarn about haunted history.
 Plus, she really likes spooky things, which helps!

 Also, I like how she’s not afraid to debunk urban legends or use the phrase, “There’s no historical records to support that claim” to call out the bullshit.